makiftutuncu/e/docs/e-scala/README.md

 ## Decoder

 [`Decoder[IN]`](src/main/scala/e/scala/Codec.scala) provides decode functionality such that given an input of type `IN`, an `E` can be constructed.
-Since decoding is usually includes parsing, it can possibly fail. `DecoderResult` exists for this purpose.
-It can either contain successfully decoded `E` or an `E` containing the error occurred during decoding.
+Since decoding often includes parsing, it can possibly fail. `DecoderResult` exists for this purpose.
+It can either contain successfully decoded `E` or an `E` describing the error occurred during decoding.

 ```scala mdoc
 import e.scala._